You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Villalta score categorizes the severity of PTS (score > 5 diagnoses PTS; score > 14 categorizes severe PTS).
 Symptoms of PTS assessed by Villalta include pain, heaviness, clinical signs such as skin induration and redness, and presence of venous ulcers.

-Primary effectiveness endpoint was primary patency at 12 months post-procedure, defined as meeting all of the following: Freedom from occlusion and ≥ 50% restenosis of the stented segment of the target lesion and freedom from clinically driven target lesion revascularization.
+Primary patency was defined as meeting all of the following criteria: freedom from occlusion of the stented segment of the target lesion, freedom from restenosis ≥ 50% of the stented segment of the target lesion, and freedom from clinically driven target lesion revascularization.

-MAEs included all-cause death, clinically significant pulmonary embolism, procedural major bleeding complication, stent thrombosis, and stent migration.
-MAEs were adjudicated by a Clinical Events Committee, except stent thrombosis and stent migration, which were assessed by an imaging core laboratory.
+MAEs included all-cause death, clinically significant pulmonary embolism, post-procedural major bleeding complication, stent thrombosis, and stent migration.
+MAEs were adjudicated by a clinical events committee, except stent thrombosis and stent migration, which were assessed by an imaging core laboratory.

 Fracture or breakage of any portion of the stent verified by core lab via X-ray.